jjabakker/GlycoPaint-Pipeline/doc/Installation.md

 829–832. doi:10.1038/s41592-022-01507-1

 ### Python
-The Python scripts were developed in PyCharm, and you can use Pycharm to run them, but any other Python IDE will also work.
-A free community version from PyCharm can be downloaded from [https://www.jetbrains.com/pycharm/](https://www.jetbrains.com/pycharm/).
+The Python scripts were developed in PyCharm, and you can use PyCharm to run them, but any other Python IDE will also work.
+A free community version of PyCharm can be downloaded from [https://www.jetbrains.com/pycharm/](https://www.jetbrains.com/pycharm/).

 The Python scripts are available from the GitHub repository [https://github.com/Leiden-chemical-immunology/GlycoPaint.git](https://github.com/Leiden-chemical-immunology/GlycoPaint.git).
-Easiest is to clone the repository to your local machine from PyCharm.
+The easiest is to clone the repository to your local machine from PyCharm.
 To do that, you create a new project in PyCharm by selecting 'Project from version control' and entering the repository URL https://github.com/Leiden-chemical-immunology/GlycoPaint.git.
-A local directory will be created and the code copied.
+A local directory will be created, and the code copied.

-You will have to set up a Python interpreter in PyCharm and install some libraries.
-For setting up the Python interpreter in PyCharm, go to Settings → Project → Python Interpreter.
+You must set up a Python interpreter in PyCharm and install some libraries.
+To set up the Python interpreter in PyCharm, navigate to Settings → Project → Python Interpreter.
 In the top right corner, you can select the interpreter.
-If you have not set up a virtual environment yet, you can do that here.
+If you have not created a virtual environment yet, you can do that here.
 Select 'Add' and then 'New environment'.
-Select the base interpreter (e.g., Python 3.13) and select the location of the new environment.
-The default location is fine.
-For more instructions, refer to the PyCharm documentation: [Creating a virtual environment](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html).
+Choose the base interpreter (e.g., Python 3.13) and select the location of the new environment.
+The default location is acceptable.
+For further instructions, refer to the PyCharm documentation [Configure a virtualenv environment](https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html).

 With the Python interpreter set up, you can install the required libraries.
 The 'requirements.txt' file contains the necessary libraries, which will be installed automatically.
 Manual installation is possible too.
 In the top right corner of the Python interpreter window, select the '+' icon to add a new library.
 You can search for the libraries and install them one by one.
 The version numbers of the libraries are not critical, and different versions are expected to work, but indicate the versions used during development: